LionelBeato/coatimundis/Week_3/Day_14/OVERVIEW.md

 1. Target a specific node on your index.html via a DOM method.
 2. Make a change in your document (you can use innerHTML, for example)
 3. Play around with a window method (remember that in global scope "this" refers to window)
-4. Finally, set something in your current memory using local storage.
+4. Set something in your current memory using local storage.

-### Simple TODO List

-### Set up MongoDB
+5. Finally, add an event listener to your script.js.
+6. Push your lab to github!

 ### Continue working on your application

 1. Make sure you have a working get method and at least one additional method (I recommend post).
 2. Continue building out your site with semantically coherent elements.
 Have at least a navbar, main, and a footer.
+3. Add at least one event listener on your website.
+It can simply output to the console if you want!
-3. Push everything to github.
+4. Push Everything to github.

 ## Homework

 ### Hook up your hyperlinks

+### Simple TODO List

+### Set up MongoDB

 ## Links